jekyllgrim/ZScript_Basics/Flow_Control.md

 {
     Do();
 }
-else {} //don't do this, it's pointless!
+else {} //don't do this if you don't have any code here, it's pointless!
 ```

 ### if else